 I-2-6-12.Hearing Procedures — Hearing-impaired Claimant

-When using an American Sign Language interpreter at the hearing, the ALJ will:
+When using an American Sign Language interpreter at the hearing, the administrative law judge (ALJ) will:

-Position the claimant so that he or she is facing the interpreter and all the speakers present at the hearing, including the representative.
+Position the claimant so that he or she is facing the interpreter and can easily see all other hearing participants, including the appointed representative.

 Direct all questions and comments to the claimant, not the interpreter.

 Speak slowly, phrase questions and comments as clearly as possible, and not use idiomatic or slang expressions.

 When using real-time reporting (see Hearings, Appeals and Litigation Law (HALLEX) manual I-2-1-72 B), the ALJ must ensure the claimant has full and simultaneous access to the speech-to-text transcription of the hearing and that the recording and transcription equipment functions properly during the hearing.
 If the claimant raises issues regarding the effectiveness of the communication during the hearing that cannot be addressed or corrected, the ALJ will seek a more effective means of communication.